awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## \(Optional\) Delete CloudWatch Alarms<a name="as-shutdown-delete-alarms-cli"></a>

+To delete any CloudWatch alarms associated with your Auto Scaling group, complete the following steps\.

 You can skip this step if your Auto Scaling group is not associated with any CloudWatch alarms, or if you want to keep the alarms for future use\.

 **Note**
-The CloudWatch alarms that are associated with your target tracking scaling policies are deleted automatically when you delete the scaling policies\.
+Deleting an Auto Scaling group automatically deletes the CloudWatch alarms that Amazon EC2 Auto Scaling manages for a target tracking scaling policy\.

-**To delete the CloudWatch alarms using the console**
+**To delete the CloudWatch alarms \(console\)**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 1. On the navigation pane, choose **Alarms**\.

-1. Choose the alarms and choose **Delete**\.
+1. Choose the alarms and choose **Action**, **Delete**\.

-1. When prompted for confirmation, choose **Yes, Delete**\.
+1. When prompted for confirmation, choose **Delete**\.

-**To delete the CloudWatch alarms using the AWS CLI**
+**To delete the CloudWatch alarms \(AWS CLI\)**
 Use the [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/delete-alarms.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/delete-alarms.html) command\.
-For example, use the following command to delete the `AddCapacity` and `RemoveCapacity` alarms:
+You can delete one or more alarms at a time\.
+For example, use the following command to delete the `Step-Scaling-AlarmHigh-AddCapacity` and `Step-Scaling-AlarmLow-RemoveCapacity` alarms\.

 ```
-aws cloudwatch delete-alarms --alarm-name AddCapacity RemoveCapacity
+aws cloudwatch delete-alarms --alarm-name Step-Scaling-AlarmHigh-AddCapacity Step-Scaling-AlarmLow-RemoveCapacity
 ```